What Are Interrogative Pronouns?

 Interrogative Pronouns as the Subject

-When interrogative pronouns are used as subject they don’t change the structure of the sentence at all.
-In this case there is no need to change the position of subject and verb or add an auxiliary verb.
-Take a look at this example:
+When interrogative pronouns are used as subjects in a sentence, they do not change the sentence structure.
+Rather, they simply replace the subject of the sentence.
+There is no need to change the position of the verb or add an auxiliary verb.
+Take a look at some examples:

 Interrogative Pronouns as the Object